16th - 22nd July 2018

 Airbus A400M at Farnborough 2016

 The first five days of the biennial Farnborough International Airshow are a trade show, when the wares of major and smaller manufacturers of aircraft and related supplies are displayed, sold and bought.
 At the weekend the airport is opened up to the public for a traditional airshow.

-The flying displays will be announced nearer the time, but see our review of the 2016 show for an indication of the aircraft you can expect, which normally include aerobatic display teams, fast jets, military giants, civil airliners and historic aircraft in the air, alongside static aircraft displays and a wealth of entertainment, education and interaction on the ground.
+The first of the flying displays for the public weekend have been announced.
+More will be revealed as time goes by and will be listed in the table.
+See our review of the 2016 show for an indication of the aircraft you can expect, which normally include aerobatic display teams, fast jets, military giants, civil airliners and historic aircraft in the air, alongside static aircraft displays and a wealth of entertainment, education and interaction on the ground.

 |Due to fly (tap / hover over icon for more detail)|

 |Great War Display Team|